Amber Alert issued for boys, father after Phoenix killings

 Police initially identified the boys as 8-year-old Victor Coronado Nunez and 5-year-old Jonathan Coronado Nunez but the alert later identified them as Victor Nunez-Coronado and Jonathan Nunez-Coronado.

-Armando Carbajal said the revised names for the boys likely reflected information newly learned by detectives.
+Carbajal said the revised names for the boys likely reflected information newly learned by detectives.
 The investigation was in its early stages, he said.